aistairc/lm_syntax_negative/README.md

 The following is the command for training with a related loss, unlikelihood loss proposed in [Welleck et al. (2020)](https://openreview.net/forum?id=SJeYe0NtvH).
 `--agreement-loss-alpha 1000` means we amplify the negative loss by 1,000 times.
-Even with this, as we discussed in the paper, this loss does not outperform out proposed margin losses.
+Even with this, as we discussed in the paper, this loss does not outperform our proposed margin loss.
 ```
 python lm/train_lm.py --data data/gulordava_wiki --save models/unlikelihood=1000.pt --mode sentagree \
     --neg-mode token --target-syntax agreement reflexive \